rajkapa/SimpleNetAIAgent/README.md

 - **CORS Support:** Configurable cross-origin resource sharing.
 - **Swagger Support:** Enabled only in Dev Environment and easy for testing.
 - **Code Quality:** Production Grade AOT ready.
+- **Request and Response Models:** Clear data models for API interactions.
+- **Request Model:** Takes feedback also for better evaluation.
+But for first request feedback fields will be false and won't be considered.

 ## Getting Started